 Consultant performance is monitored on a regular basis, and we operate regular on-site hospital reviews in line with the relevant regulators’ inspection methodology.

 We work hard to maintain an open and transparent culture where anyone at any level can raise concerns without fear, safe in the knowledge that someone will listen and act on their feedback.
 We were the first major independent hospital group to have fully trained Freedom to Speak Up Guardians and all staff have access to a confidential third party whistleblowing hotline.
 This helps us identify and investigate concerns about staff and Consultants’ behaviour, practice and the way we run our hospitals.

 When incidents do occasionally occur, we make every effort to respond quickly and effectively.
 We dedicate appropriate resource to both individual events and also any broader issues that might also arise.
 We share relevant information and lessons learnt both within our own organisation and with the NHS and other independent sector hospitals.

-Our efforts in the area of patient safety and clinical quality mean that all Spire facilities inspected by the Care Quality Commission (CQC) in 2018 were rated “Good” or “Outstanding”.
-In 2019 and beyond, we will continue to work with the CQC, Health Improvement Scotland, and the Health Inspectorate of Wales, as well as the Independent Healthcare Providers Network, to further improve patient safety in our hospitals.
+Our efforts in the area of patient safety and clinical quality have resulted in 85% of all Spire facilities being rated ‘Good’ or ‘Outstanding’ or the equivalents in Scotland and Wales, by the CQC, Health Improvement Scotland (HIS) and Health Inspectorate of Wales (HIW).
+In the coming months and years, we will continue to work with our regulators and the Independent Healthcare Providers Network, to further improve patient safety in our hospitals.